jasudev/AxisSheet/README.md

 email : [dev.fabula@gmail.com](mailto:dev.fabula@gmail.com)

 ## License
-LottieUI is available under the MIT license.
+AxisSheet is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.